alexanderczigler/dotfiles/README.md

 1. Install [iTerm](https://iterm2.com/)
 2. Configure the main iTerm profile as a hotkey window
 3. Configure iTerm to launch when loggin in (hidden)
-4. Fix keybinds in iTerm [Jumping between words in iTerm](https://coderwall.com/p/h6yfda/use-and-to-jump-forwards-backwards-words-in-iterm-2-on-os-x)
+4. Fix keybinds in iTerm: [Jumping between words in iTerm](https://coderwall.com/p/h6yfda/use-and-to-jump-forwards-backwards-words-in-iterm-2-on-os-x)

 ### Homebrew